dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 ### Scroll an element into view

-An element within a <xref:Microsoft.Maui.Controls.ScrollView> can be scrolled into view with the `ScrollToAsync` method that accepts `Element` and `ScrollToPosition` arguments.
+An element within a <xref:Microsoft.Maui.Controls.ScrollView> can be scrolled into view with the `ScrollToAsync` method that accepts <xref:Microsoft.Maui.Controls.Element> and `ScrollToPosition` arguments.
 Given a vertical <xref:Microsoft.Maui.Controls.ScrollView> named `scrollView`, and a `Label` named `label`, the following example shows how to scroll an element into view:

 ```csharp
 await scrollView.ScrollToAsync(label, ScrollToPosition.End, true);